About Eva Gonzales

 Frequently Asked Questions

 Eva Gonzalès was a French Impressionist painter who trained with Charles Chaplin and Édouard Manet, becoming Manet's only formally acknowledged pupil.
 Gonzalès exhibited at the Salon throughout her career, rather than joining the independent Impressionist exhibitions.
-Retrospectives at the Salons de La Vie Moderne and Salon d'Automne secured her place as one of the central women painters of French Impressionism.What was Eva Gonzales's art style?
+Retrospectives at the Salons de La Vie Moderne and Salon d'Automne secured her place as one of the central women painters of French Impressionism.What techniques or materials did Eva Gonzales use?

 Sources